Agentless Nutanix AHV backup. Prism API-coordinated snapshots, native Nutanix CBT, cross-cluster and cross-hypervisor restore, full multi-tenancy.

 | Backend binary | /opt/bacula/bin/podheitor-nutanix-backend |

-Forked per-job by the cdylib; performs all Nutanix API interaction, iSCSI operations, and DR transport |
+Forked per-job; performs all Nutanix API interaction, iSCSI operations, and DR transport |

 This split delivers three critical advantages: